jackrabbithanna/gnollama/README.md

 ## TODO

-Render response in GtkWebKit to support LaTeX and otherformatting.
+Render response in GtkWebKit to support LaTeX and other formatting.

 Support image uploads and pass with the API calls